 When selecting a commercial bike locker, the security it provides is the most important factor.
-But there are a variety of other considerations – like performance, design, aesthetics, configuration, and installation - when selecting the best bike locker for your needs.
-Let's review these different aspects, so you feel confident in making the right selection!
+But there are a variety of other considerations – like performance, design, aesthetics, configuration, and installation - when selecting the right locker for your needs.
+Let's review these different aspects, so you feel confident in making your selection!

 Performance

 The first point we’re going to look at is performance.
-To accurately assess how a steel bike locker will perform, it is important to look at the finish of the metal.
+To accurately assess how a bike locker will perform, it is important to look at the material it is made from.

 With the right steel components, you can expect the lockers to remain sturdy and secure for many years whether they’re placed in controlled environments or are exposed to weather outside.